Physics of radio antennas: Acknowledgments

-We would like to thank Professor Jim Stiles, EECS Department, University of Kansas who teaches the course EECS 721 (Antennas); many concepts are inspired from his lectures.
-We are very grateful to NSF's IEI grant 2019597, ARA grant 2310096, RNO-G grant 2310126, and RET grant 2012989 for financially supporting us.
+The author would like to thank Professor Jim Stiles, EECS Department, University of Kansas who teaches the course EECS 721 (Antennas); many concepts are inspired from his lectures.
+The author is also very grateful to NSF's IEI grant 2019597, ARA grant 2310096, RNO-G grant 2310126, and RET grant 2012989 for their financial support.